Published:

 Amount | Customer enters amount themselves or fixed amount (max.
 CHF 200) | Amount is stored in the QR code, customer only confirms |

-For most food truck operators and market vendors, the static QR sticker is the pragmatic choice: no setup, no ongoing costs, ready to use immediately.
-Anyone using a cash register system or not wanting amounts entered manually should choose the dynamic QR code.
+For most food truck operators and market vendors, the static QR sticker is the pragmatic choice: no setup, no running costs, ready to use immediately.
+If you use a cash register system or do not want to have amounts entered manually, you should opt for the dynamic QR code.

-You can get your TWINT QR code in two ways: directly via the TWINT merchant portal (twint.ch) or via a payment service provider.
-The direct route via TWINT is the easiest if you only want to accept TWINT payments.
-Via a PSP such as Payrexx, you also get the option to offer card payments (Visa, Mastercard), Apple Pay, Google Pay and other payment methods via the same QR code.
+You can get your TWINT QR code in two ways: directly via the TWINT merchant portal (twint.ch) or via a Payment Service Provider.
+The direct way via TWINT is easiest if you exclusively want to accept TWINT payments.
+Via a PSP like Payrexx, you also get the option to offer card payments (Visa, Mastercard), Apple Pay, Google Pay, and other payment methods via the very same QR code.

 Register in the TWINT merchant portal at twint.ch with a Swiss mobile number.
 After verification, define your QR code sticker (variable or fixed amount) and you can download it as a digital file or order it as a weatherproof sticker.
-The stickers usually arrive within 48 hours.
+The stickers usually arrive at your address within 48 hours.

-Create a free Payrexx account, activate TWINT under the payment providers and navigate to QR Pay.
-There you generate your QR code – with open, fixed or minimum amount.
-The QR code can be downloaded as PNG, SVG or as a print-ready poster.
-Payrexx also offers weatherproof stickers and table displays (first order free).
-The advantage: Your QR code works both with the TWINT app and directly via the smartphone camera – so even tourists without the TWINT app can pay.
+Create a free Payrexx account, activate TWINT under the payment providers, and navigate to QR Pay.
+There you generate your QR code – with an open, fixed, or minimum amount.
+The QR code can be downloaded as a PNG, SVG, or as a print-ready poster.
+Payrexx also offers weatherproof stickers and table stands (first order free of charge).
+The advantage: your QR code works both with the TWINT app and directly via the smartphone camera – meaning tourists without the TWINT app can also pay.

-4. Enter amount, scan, done: The payment process from the customer and merchant perspective
+4. Enter amount, scan, done: The payment process from a customer and merchant perspective

 Customer perspective (static QR sticker, variable amount)

-The customer opens the TWINT app on their smartphone and taps on "Pay".
-They point the camera at the QR sticker at the stand.
-The app recognises the code, shows the merchant name and prompts for amount entry.
-The customer enters e.g. "12.50", confirms with "Pay" and sees a confirmation immediately.
+The customer opens the TWINT app on their smartphone and taps "Pay".
+They point the camera at the QR sticker on the stall.
+The app recognizes the code, displays the merchant name, and prompts them to enter the amount.
+The customer types in e.g. "12.50", confirms with "Pay", and immediately sees a confirmation.
 The entire process usually takes less than 15 seconds.

 Merchant perspective

-As the merchant, you do not need to do anything in the simplest case – the sticker works for you.
-As soon as a payment comes in, you receive a push notification on your smartphone (TWINT Business Portal app).
-With a fixed QR sticker (e.g. CHF 8.00 for a menu), a quick look at the customer’s confirmation screen is enough.
-Alternatively, you check incoming payments in the TWINT Business Portal app or in the web portal.
+In the simplest case, you as a merchant do not need to do anything – the sticker works for you.
+As soon as a payment is received, you receive a push notification on your smartphone (TWINT Business Portal App).
+With a fixed QR sticker (e.g. CHF 8.00 for a menu), a quick look at the customer's confirmation screen is sufficient.
+Alternatively, you can check the incoming transactions in the TWINT Business Portal App or in the web portal.

-When using a PSP such as Payrexx, the payment runs via the Payrexx payment page.
-The customer scans the QR code with the TWINT app or with the smartphone camera, selects TWINT as the payment method, confirms and receives a confirmation.
-You see the transaction in your Payrexx dashboard.
+When using a PSP like Payrexx, the payment runs via the Payrexx payment page.
+The customer scans the QR code with the TWINT app or with the smartphone camera, selects TWINT as the payment method, confirms, and receives a confirmation.
+You can see the transaction in your Payrexx Dashboard.

 5. Costs and fees: What TWINT QR costs for small amounts

-The fee structure for the TWINT QR sticker is deliberately simple.
-With a direct registration via twint.ch, you pay 1.3% per transaction – without monthly fixed costs, without minimum fee per payment and without setup fee.
-This makes TWINT QR attractive especially for micro amounts: For a coffee at CHF 5.00, the fee is only CHF 0.065 – or around 7 centimes.
+The fee structure for the TWINT QR sticker is kept simple on purpose.
+If you register directly via twint.ch, you pay 1.3% per transaction – no monthly fixed costs, no minimum fee per payment, and no setup fee.
+This makes TWINT QR particularly attractive for micro-amounts: for a coffee for CHF 5.00, the fee is only CHF 0.065 – about 7 centimes.

-For comparison: With debit card payments via a physical terminal, fixed fees of CHF 0.10–0.25 per transaction plus a percentage share typically apply in Switzerland, depending on the provider.
-For a CHF 5.00 purchase, the terminal fee can quickly amount to more than 5% of the amount.
+By comparison: with debit card payments via a physical terminal in Switzerland, fixed fees of CHF 0.10–0.25 per transaction plus a percentage charge typically apply depending on the provider.
+For a CHF 5.00 purchase, the terminal fee can quickly amount to over 5% of the total.

 Payment method | Fee at CHF 5.00 | Fee at CHF 15.00 | Fixed costs/month |